 Fruit and vegetable break:

-Raspberry swirl muffin, cheese with seed crackers (grains, calcium, protein).
+Raspberry swirl muffin, cheese or cream cheese with seed crackers (grains, calcium, protein).

 Tuna pasta salad (grains, vegetables, protein).